hsynlms/muteferrika/README.md

 [![NPM](https://nodei.co/npm/muteferrika.png)](https://nodei.co/npm/muteferrika/)

-`Muteferrika` is a rendering engine which gives you full control of how your shortcodes are getting rendered.
-Create your shortcodes, let Muteferrika know them, and get rendered output.
+`Muteferrika` is a rendering engine which has no dependency and gives you full control of how your shortcodes are getting rendered.
+Create your shortcodes, let Muteferrika know them, and get the rendered output.
 It's that much simple.
 It also supports nested shortcodes, yeey!

 Wheel is not reinvented, instead [Wordpress](https://wordpress.org) shortcode and shortcode attribute parser regular expressions are used in the engine.